kingyiusuen/image-to-latex/README.md

 make streamlit
 ```

 The app should be opened in your browser automatically.
 You can also open it by visiting [http://localhost:8501](http://localhost:8501).
-For the app to work, you need to download the artifacts of an experiment run first (see [above](#Experiment-Tracking-using-Weights-&-Biases)).
+For the app to work, you need to download the artifacts of an experiment run (see [above](#Experiment-Tracking-using-Weights-&-Biases)) and have the API up and running.

-To create a Docker image:
+To create a Docker image for the API:

 ```
 make docker